vseryakov/backendjs/README.md

 * `var` - database files created by the server
 * `tmp` - temporary files
 * `web` - Web pages served by the static Express middleware

+# PUB/SUB configurations

+Publish/subscribe functionality allows clients to receive notifications without constantly polling for new events.
+A client can be anything but the backend provides some partially implemented subscription notifications for Web clients using the Long Poll.
+The Account API call `/account/subscribe` can use any pub/sub mode.

+## Internal with nanomsg

+## Redis

+## RabbitMQ

 # The backend provisioning utility: rc.backend